Exclude Outlying Data from Aggregated Average Calculations

 • ControlUp Version 8.6.5 (for setting an upper limit on the User Input Delay metric)

-• Administrative access to the ControlUp Monitor machine.
-This is needed to run the Powershell cmdlet.
+• Administrative access to the ControlUp Monitor machine to run the Powershell cmdlet.

 What are aggregated metrics?

-Aggregated metrics that are session-related and relevant for this article are Avg.
+Aggregated metrics that are session-related include Avg.
 Logon Duration, Sessions Avg.
 Protocol Latency and Avg.
 User Input Delay.

-Before you define upper limits, you need to understand what aggregated metrics are.
+Before you define upper limits, you must understand what aggregated metrics are.
 Aggregated metrics are average values calculated by ControlUp.
 For example, the Avg.
 Logon Duration metric is the mean of all Logon Duration values for all sessions in a specific folder.
-You can find aggregated columns in the Folder tab in the ControlUp Real-Time Console.
+You can find aggregated columns in the Folder tab in the ControlUp Real-Time Console:

 Real-Time Console Aggregated Metrics.png

 In the web UI, Avg.
 Logon Duration and Avg.
-Protocol Latency are shown as widgets under the User Sessions tab in the Discovery menu.
+Protocol Latency are shown as widgets under the User Sessions dropdown in VDI & DaaS > Details.
+Avg.
+User Input Delay is shown in the data grid below:

-This screenshot shows the Avg.
+The screenshot above shows the Avg.
 Protocol Latency widget in the web UI.
-In the line graph, you can see that the average values range between 800 ms and 2400 ms although most values in the Latency Last column are below 500 ms. The 3 abnormal data values in the Latency Last column make the information in the widget less useful for the user.
+In the line graph, you can see that the average values range between 800 ms and 2400 ms, although most values in the Latency Last column are below 500 ms. The three extreme data values highlighted in the Latency Last column make the information in the widget less useful.

 Default Settings

-The default settings for upper limits on the session metrics are as follows:
+The default settings for upper limits on the session metrics are the following:

 Session MetricAggregated AverageDefault for Upper Limit